 As the SEC exercises their (much needed) right to oversee asset and security-based tokenization, it is important to understand how compliance and regulation plays a key role in direct, tokenized asset investing and how the technology itself is particularly ready to address many of the hurdles.

-• 12(g) Exemption Token Fractionalization Limit.
+- 12(g) Exemption Token Fractionalization Limit.
 The SEC’s 12(g) fractionalization limit restricts an upper-bound on the total number of shareholders that can be in a particular transaction based on a given schedule for its size.
 Properly written and structured smart contracts will automatically put new purchase holds based on additional fractions automatically in check without the need for manual human intervention.
+This is particularly true in scenarios of fractional ownership, including real estate investing.

 The rules and regulations mentioned here will need to be altered, depending on the type of offering you (or your investment bank) run.
 For instance, a tokenized Regulation D 506(c) debt/equity offering will have different smart contract automation trigger points than say a merger/acquisition, Regulation A+ or Regulation CF offering.